symbiosis-finance/js-sdk/README.md

 // Wait for transaction to be completed on destination chain const log = await swapping.waitForComplete(receipt)

+// check if transit token was received instead target token const transitTokenSent = await swapping.findTransitTokenSent(
+    log.transactionHash
+)

+// if `transitTokenSent` is not null please show this information to the user
 ```

 ## Zapping to Symbiosis